Authentic Caldo de Res (Mexican Beef Soup)

 Ingredients & Substitutions

-- Garlic – Fresh is best, but you can use jarred minced garlic or frozen garlic paste in a pinch.
+- Garlic: Fresh cloves give the broth the best flavor, but jarred minced garlic or frozen garlic paste will work.

-- Tomato Sauce – For sweetness and acidity, plus a lovely blush tone to the broth.
+- Tomato sauce: Adds sweetness, acidity, and a blush color to the broth.

 How to Make Caldo de Res

-Step 1: Make Bone Broth.
-In a large stockpot, bring water to a boil over high heat.
-Add soup bones, shank bones, salt, garlic, and onion, and boil for about 10 minutes.
+Step 1: Make the bone broth.
+In a large stockpot or Dutch oven, bring water to a boil over high heat.
+Add soup bones, beef shank, salt, garlic, and onion.
+Boil for about 10 minutes.

-Step 2: Simmer & Skim.
-Lower heat to low, cover the pot, and simmer the bone broth for about 2 1/2 to 3 hours, or until the meat on the bones is tender.
-Skim excess foam off the top as it forms and discard it.
+Step 2: Simmer and skim.
+Reduce the heat to low, cover, and simmer for 2 ยฝ to 3 hours, or until the beef is tender.
+Skim off any foam or excess fat that rises to the top.

-Step 3: Finish Caldo de Res.
-Add cabbage, carrots, celery, potatoes, zucchini, tomatoes, corn, tomato sauce, safflower petals, coriander seeds, and cilantro.
-Let it all cook for about 30 minutes, just until potatoes are fork tender, but not mushy.
-Now you’re ready to serve!
+Step 3: Add the vegetables.
+Stir in the cabbage, carrots, celery, potatoes, zucchini, tomatoes, corn, tomato sauce, safflower petals, coriander seeds, and cilantro.
+Simmer for about 30 minutes, until the potatoes are fork-tender but not mushy.

 More of a visual learner?
 Watch this video to learn how easy it is to make caldo de res at home.